ivolkov-qase/clone-run/README.md

 - `QASE_TARGET_RUN` - id of the manual test run, in the target project.
 - `QASE_CF_ID` - This shall be the custom field's Id in the target project.

 If you'd like to run this script on your local machine, clone this repository, set the env varibles above and run `go run .` from the root of your repository.

 Note that you'll need to have `go` lang installed on your machine.

 The recommended way to use the script is to fork the repository to your GitHub account and use the GH Action workflows.

 [This article](https://help.qase.io/en/articles/9787250-how-do-i-find-my-project-code) can help in locating the project codes, or run ids.

 <br>

 ## How to use?
+- Create a custom field at [this page](https://developers.qase.io/reference/create-custom-field).
+Instructions [here](https://imgur.com/mNokJNE).
 - First, we'll need to map the test cases in the target project to corresponding test cases in the source project.
-Create a custom field at [this page](https://developers.qase.io/reference/create-custom-field).
-Instructions [here](https://imgur.com/delete/V3zS84Zl6zXJ9Hm).
 - Once, the mapping is complete, you can trigger the script from the Actions tab of this repository.
   - There are three workflows available.
   - For all three workflows, variables `QASE_CF_ID`, `QASE_SOURCE_PROJECT` and `QASE_TARGET_PROJECT` can be defined directly in the [fallback.txt](./fallback.txt) file.
 You can always override the vlaues defined here, while triggering the workflow manually.